PrismarineJS/node-minecraft-protocol/docs/FAQ.md

 ### How to hide errors ?

-Use `hideErrors: True` in createClient options
+Use `hideErrors: true` in createClient options
 You may also choose to add these listeners :
 ```js
 client.on('error', () => {})